 – When must the contact hours be obtained?
 Contact hours must be obtained during the calendar year.
 A calendar year is January to December.

 – The renewal year is July 1 to June 30, how do we report the hours if they are to be obtained during the calendar year?
 To renew your license you must show that you obtained the contact hours during the previous CALENDAR year.
 A calendar year is January to December.
-For example, to Renew for 2021-2022 you must obtain CE during the calendar year 2020.
+For example, to Renew for 22-23 you must obtain CE during the calendar year 2021.
 A newly licensed individual is exempt from CE for the year in which you become licensed.
-For example, if your license was issued in January 2021 you do not have to begin obtaining CE until January 2022.
-On your 2021-2022 renewal form you can indicate that you are ‘exempt’ from CE.
+For example, if your license was issued in January 2022 you do not have to begin obtaining CE until January 2023.
+On your 2024-2025 renewal form you can indicate that you are ‘exempt’ from CE.
+More examples:

 – How are the hours reported?
 The hours are reported on your individual renewal.
 A simple statement asking if you have complied with the CE rule is on the form; you must check a box indicating “yes” or “no”.
 Before you check ‘yes’ please double check to ensure that you have indeed complied.
 DO NOT SEND CONTINUING EDUCATION LOGS WITH RENEWAL TO THE BOARD OFFICE.
 You do not have to send your log unless you are specifically audited.